NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

 Stateless tests that can scale are a necessity in any modern web application testing.
 We want tests that independently handle their state and tests that can be executed by *n* number of entities at the same time.

-While testing SaaS applications, which generically have Subscriptions, Users, Organizations (ex: [Slack](https://slack.com/intl/en-sk/help/articles/115004071768-What-is-Slack-#your-team-in-slack) or [Cypress Dashboard Service](https://dashboard.cypress.io/organizations)) a lot of the end to end workflows can rely on having unique users.
+While testing SaaS applications, which generically have Subscriptions, Users, Organizations (ex: [Slack](https://slack.com/intl/en-sk/help/articles/115004071768-What-is-Slack-#your-team-in-slack), [Cypress Dashboard Service](https://dashboard.cypress.io/organizations) etc.) a lot of the end to end workflows can rely on having unique users.
 Elsewise only one test execution can happen at a time and they clash with other simultaneous test executions.
-This constraint reduces testing to cron jobs or manually triggered CI.
+This constraint reduces test automation to cron jobs or manually triggered CI.

 Some ways to address unique users is by utilizing [gmail tricks](https://www.idownloadblog.com/2018/12/19/gmail-email-address-tricks/) or [AWS Simple Email Service](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-simulator.html).
 It is possible that you do not have to check actual email content (from, to, cc, bcc, subject, attachments etc.) and only want to have unique users, then you are on the right path with stateless tests.
 However, these approaches can still be problematic; for example non-existing emails can prompt bouncing emails to your cloud service and that can be a headache.
 If you want to avoid such issues and check real email content in automation, email services provide value.